Drug addiction recovery groups

 Drug addiction recovery groups are voluntary associations of people who share a common desire to overcome their drug addiction.
 Different groups use different methods, ranging from completely secular to explicitly spiritual.
 Some programs may advocate a reduction in the use of drugs rather than outright abstention.
-One survey of members who found active involvement in any addiction recovery group correlates with higher chances of maintaining sobriety.
-Although there is not a difference in whether group or individual therapy is better for the patient, studies show that any therapy increases positive outcomes for patients with substance use disorder.
+One survey of members found active involvement in any addiction recovery group correlates with higher chances of maintaining sobriety.

+Although there is not a difference in whether group or individual therapy is better for the patient, studies show that any therapy increases positive outcomes for patients with substance use disorders.
 The survey found group participation increased when the individual members' beliefs matched those of their primary support group (many addicts are members of multiple addiction recovery groups).
-Analysis of the survey results found a significant positive correlation between the religiosity of members and their participation in twelve-step programs (these programs describe themselves as spiritual rather than religious) and to a lesser level in non-religious SMART Recovery groups, the correlation factor being three times smaller for SMART Recovery than for the twelve-step addiction recovery groups.
+Analysis of the survey results found a significant positive correlation between the religiosity of members and their participation in twelve-step programs (these programs describe themselves as spiritual rather than religious) and to a lesser level in non-religious SMART Recovery groups, the correlation factor being three times smaller for SMART Recovery than for twelve-step addiction recovery groups.
 Religiosity was inversely related to participation in Secular Organizations for Sobriety.

-A survey of a cross-sectional sample of clinicians working in outpatient facilities (selected from the SAMHSA On-line Treatment Facility Locator) found that clinicians only referring clients to twelve-step groups were more likely than those referring their clients to twelve-step groups and "twelve-step alternatives" to believe less strongly in the effectiveness of Cognitive Behavioral and psychodynamic-oriented therapy, and were likely to be unfamiliar with twelve-step alternatives.
-A logistic regression of clinician's knowledge and awareness of Cognitive Behavioral Therapy effectiveness and preference for the twelve-step model was correlated with referring exclusively to twelve-step groups.
+A survey of a cross-sectional sample of clinicians working in outpatient facilities (selected from the SAMHSA On-line Treatment Facility Locator) found that clinicians referring clients to only twelve-step groups were more likely than those referring their clients to twelve-step groups and "twelve-step alternatives" to believe less strongly in the effectiveness of cognitive behavioral and psychodynamic-oriented therapy, and were likely to be unfamiliar with twelve-step alternatives.
+A logistic regression of clinicians' knowledge and awareness of cognitive behavioral therapy effectiveness and preference for the twelve-step model was correlated with referring exclusively to twelve-step groups.